Beyond Meritocracy

 The five clusters organize the structural pressures class rule generates according to what they are about.
 Cluster A (surplus extraction) addresses how dominant classes cheapen the inputs they need — through unequal exchange, income deflation, financial mechanisms, and competitive elimination of autonomous development.
 Cluster B (labor organization) addresses how labor is disciplined, surplus populations managed, and social reproduction exploited — the coercive management of who works, where, under what conditions, and who bears the costs of maintaining the workforce.
 Cluster C (spatial and ecological organization) addresses enclosure, the destruction of subsistence alternatives, ecological degradation, and the energy-technology regime that constrains what forms of production and class configuration are materially possible.
 Cluster D (consent and legitimation) addresses how extraction is justified, how ignorance about it is produced, and how competing solidarities absorb political energy that might otherwise contest the arrangement.
 Cluster E (inter-jurisdictional relations) addresses competition and cooperation between dominant classes organized through different jurisdictions — treaty architecture, monetary mechanisms, institutional management, and the organized violence through which configurations are periodically broken and rebuilt.

 A word on derivation and precedent.
 The clusters were not deduced from first principles or from a single foundational law.
-They were reconstructed inductively from the Marxist crisis-theory tradition — which provides the most precise available accounts of these pressures under capitalism — and then tested against pre-capitalist cases to confirm their generality (the section on the clusters and the tendency of the rate of profit to fall develops this in full).
+They were reconstructed inductively from the Marxist crisis-theory tradition — and then tested against pre-capitalist cases to confirm their generality (the section on the clusters and the tendency of the rate of profit to fall develops this in full).
 The question that generated them was empirical: what do extracting class fractions observably do to manage the tensions their extraction creates?
 The five families that emerged — cheapening inputs, disciplining labor, enclosing alternatives, legitimating the arrangement, managing inter-jurisdictional competition — are what the historical and theoretical record consistently shows, across systems organized through wage labor, tribute, slavery, and combinations of all three.
 Readers familiar with crisis typologies in the tradition will recognize partial overlap with several existing frameworks.
 Fraser's "triple movement" (marketization, social protection, emancipation) identifies three dynamics of capitalist crisis; Polanyi's double movement, which Fraser extends, identifies two.
 Harvey's accumulation-by-dispossession framework foregrounds what is here distributed across Clusters A and C. World-systems theory assigns zones (core, periphery, semi-periphery) through mechanisms that map onto Clusters A and E. Each of these captures real dynamics that the clusters also describe.
 What distinguishes the present framework is not that it sees pressures the others miss — most of them are visible somewhere in the tradition — but that it organizes them as co-constitutive families connected by recursive circuits rather than as separate crisis tendencies, and that it pairs them with a mediating layer that explains why the same pressure produces different institutional forms under different configurations.
 The clusters without the mediating layer would be a typology; the mediating layer without the clusters would lack the structural pressures it mediates.
-The architecture requires both.

-The clusters are analytical, not hierarchical — no cluster is inherently more important than the others, but their relative weight varies by configuration.
-In some conjunctures surplus-extraction pressures (Cluster A) are the motor driving imperial action while labor and legitimation pressures operate as conditions; in others, legitimation failure (Cluster D) drives imperial projects while the other clusters provide the mechanisms through which the response is organized.
+The clusters are analytical, not hierarchical — no cluster is inherently more important than the others.
+Their relative weight varies by configuration.
+In some conjunctures surplus-extraction pressures (Cluster A) are the motor driving imperial form while labor and legitimation pressures operate as conditions; in others, legitimation failure (Cluster D) drives imperial projects while the other clusters provide the mechanisms through which the response is organized.
 The clusters also co-constitute each other recursively: enclosure (C) produces displacement that feeds labor supply (B), which is enforced through institutional architecture (E) and legitimated through development discourse (D).
 In practice, multiple contradictions from different clusters operate simultaneously, and imperial projects routinely address several at once: the Homestead Acts addressed cheap inputs, surplus population absorption, spatial reorganization, and legitimation simultaneously; contemporary structural adjustment programs address investment outlets, labor costs, enclosure, and institutional control.
-Any class system at any given moment faces multiple contradictions simultaneously, and various fractions disagree, often sharply, about which contradictions are most threatening and what responses to pursue.
-Which responses predominate at a given moment reflects which contradictions are most acute to the fractions that have institutional access and what responses the mediating configuration makes available.
-But the outcomes are not any single class's plan — as Marx's Eighteenth Brumaire demonstrates, multi-class coalition dynamics, intra-elite deadlock, and the self-undermining consequences of each class's actions produce structural outcomes no one intended.
-The analysis is readable from any class position: it explains why resistance forces form-switching just as much as it explains why extraction finds new channels.

 Every class system analyzed here generates a circular legitimation structure, and the problem it poses must be stated because the concept recurs throughout.
 The content of legitimation varies radically across class systems: divine right, racial hierarchy, civilizational stage, market performance, fiscal responsibility.
 How can legitimation work when its specific content changes so completely?
 Because the circular structure is constant: the conditions domination produces are attributed to the qualities of the dominated, justifying the domination that produced them.
 This structure is termed meritocratic reasoning — using the term in an expanded structural sense to denote not specifically modern achievement-based sorting but any justificatory logic in which system-produced position is redescribed as deserved difference.
 The circle operates with varying numbers of steps and through different institutional forms: divine right runs through priests who claim divine authority that justifies the hierarchy that produces the priests; racial hierarchy runs through categories that the colonial state constructs and then "discovers"; the market runs through outcomes that wage dependence produces and then attributes to differential performance.
 What is constant across these variations is the circularity — the system generates the criteria by which it judges, then cites the judgment as evidence the criteria are valid.
 This is not one legitimation strategy among others but the generative logic from which specific legitimation strategies are derived.
 The term "meritocratic reasoning" does not claim that divine right and market ideology are both forms of "merit" in any substantive sense — they are identified as instances of the same structure because they share the same circular logic, not because they share the same legitimating content.